I'm a software developer, designer, teacher and author.

 An article investigating how software development tools can better accommodate the experiential nature of both human and machine learners.

-Presented at the Google PAIR UX Symposium (Video) and published by Towards Data Science, 2018.
+Presented at the Google PAIR UX Symposium (Video)

 An article investigating how machine learning and artificial intelligence will bring about a new generation of design tools that learn from and adapt to the user's way of thinking.